"Kids! Come say hello, your brother's back from the hospital to see you!" announced Remus as he and Harry entered the family home.

 Harry just nodded his head, impressed by everything they'd done, but it was at this time that the Slytherins decided to reveal themselves and attack.

-Looking down, he could see Malfoy, Marcus Flint and the rest of the Slytherin team smiling greedily up at him.
+Looking down, he could see Malfoy, Marcus Flint, and the rest of the Slytherin team smiling greedily up at him.

 Harry wasn't worried though; he still had his wand in his hand and was confident he could take them all on at once if he needed to.
-No, what really troubled him was that there was no one in this section of the corridor besides his three best friends to witness the scene.
+No, what really troubled him was that there was no one in this section of the corridor beside his three best friends to witness the scene.

-Immediately he sent them a pleading look and begged them to run while they still could, hoping that they'd understand his true meaning as to go and get help so that they'd have an alibi to confirm the rumours when it was revealed that Harry Potter really was a parselmouth.
+Immediately, he sent them a pleading look and begged them to run while they still could, hoping that they'd understand his true meaning as to go and get help so that they'd have an alibi to confirm the rumours when it was revealed that Harry Potter really was a parselmouth.

-They looked like they wanted to argue, like they were going to stay, but thankfully they understood what he was hinting at and did what they were told.
+They looked like they wanted to argue like they were going to stay, but thankfully they understood what he was hinting at and did what they were told.